HI4Kenya/supply-chain/README.txt

 			side logic.
 			No PHP framework is used.

-		3. DHIS2 Web API Querying - JavaScript, AJAX, jQuery
+		3. DHIS2 Web API Querying - JavaScript, AJAX, jQuery, PHP CURL

-			To query the JSON API for data, JavaScript and jQuery were used.
+			To query the JSON API for data, JavaScript, jQuery and PHP CURL are used.
-			AJAX asynchronous POST was used to send data to the PHP scripts to commit to the database
+			AJAX asynchronous POST is used to send data to the PHP scripts to commit to the database

 		4. User Interface (Presentation) - HTML5, Bootstrap, Font-Awesome,